moritzmadern/InterferenceModeling_in_MultiplexProteomics/README.md

 A demo dataset + userguide:
 - **Demo**

-In this folder, check out Userguide.pdf for detailed instructions and explanations.
+Check out Userguide.pdf in the Demo folder for detailed instructions and explanations on the demo and the workflow in general.

-### Required Data Input:
+## Required Data Input:

 - A PSM table.
 Currently supported are MaxQuants **msms.txt** and Fragpipe's **psm.tsv**.
 Other formats might require minor adjustments to the script.